Waavi/Sanitizer/README.md

 ### License

-WAAVI Sanitizer is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+Sanitizer is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

+## Thanks

+Many than for the original [WAAVI Sanitizer](https://github.com/Waavi/Sanitizer) which is the source for this repo.
+Unfortunately it does not appear to be maintained anymore.